digideskio/support-tools/timeseries/quickstart.md

 ### Viewing live data

 You can specify a $dbpath/diagnostic.data for a live mongod instance to see updated statistics in semi-real time.
 The timeseries tool uses a combination of caching and lazy decompression of the ftdc data to make this reasonably efficient.

-Coming soon: at the moment you have to manually hit the browser refresh button to see updated data, and you will see the view disrupted as it refreshes.
-I expect to make the graph refresh happen in the background so that the screen update itself appears instantaneous, and introduce a "live" mode that automatically refreshes the data from a live system at e.g. 10-second intervals.
+You can do this by manually refreshing the view using the browser refresh button, or you can enable live mode as described above to periodically refresh the view.